 No. That Captain Marvel, better known as Shazam, is a character in the DC Universe who made his debut in 1939 with Fawcett Comics.
 Due to his semblance to Superman, DC successfully sued Fawcett for infringement in 1953.
 In 1972, DC reintroduced Captain Marvel, under a new line of comics titled Shazam to avoid confusion with Marvel, which had introduced its own Captain Marvel in the late ‘60s.
 DC would own Captain Marvel/Shazam outright by the ‘90s, and in 2011 DC officially renamed the character Shazam.

-Coincidentally, Shazam’s movie starring Zachary Levi (Chuck) arrives in theaters just two months after Captain Marvel, on April 5.
+Coincidentally, Shazam’s movie starring Zachary Levi (Chuck) arrived in theaters just two months after Captain Marvel, on April 5.

 Has Captain Marvel appeared in any other Marvel films?